thbst16/dotnet-statiq-beckshome-blog/input/posts/lucene-blazor-part-2-results-paging.md

 **Pagination - Implementation**

 Pagination is implemented on the back end in the SearchEngine.cs class.
 The Search method signature and method have been changed significantly from the original post to enable paginated searches.
-Also, an EscapeSearchTerm function has been added to remove specific charachters from the search text.
+Also, an EscapeSearchTerm function has been added to remove specific characters from the search text.
 This function is applied to search input within the Search method.

 <pre data-enlighter-language="csharp">
 using Bogus;